-An exit strategy sets the tone for your long-term goals
+Planning an exit strategy ahead helps you set the tone for your long-term goals

 When you’re in the process of kickstarting a new business, an exit strategy is probably the last thing on your mind.
 Some might argue that the very idea of thinking of an exit plan during such early stages is akin to setting ones’ self up for failure.
 The thing is however, a savvy entrepreneur will recognise that the decisions you make on day one can have major implications down the line.

-Having an exit strategy mapped out will allow you to build and structure your business with an end goal in mind.
+Having a market exit strategy mapped out will allow you to build and structure your business with an end goal in mind.
 And when the time comes, it allows you to bow out as gracefully (and as profitably) as possible.

 Here are some of the reasons why having an exit strategy is integral to the success of any business.

 Provides business owners with a framework for the company’s future

 An exit strategy allows businesses to visualise their future goals, plans, asset management, etc. It provides businesses with a focused trajectory towards their long-term growth.